NCCHC LEADERSHIP FELLOWS PROGRAM NAMES NEW DIRECTOR

 The Dr. Ted Martinez Jr. NCCHC Leadership Fellows Program

-A second iteration of the NCCHC Leadership Fellows Program was launched in 2003; to date, 17 classes have been completed.
+A second iteration of the NCCHC Leadership Fellows Program was launched in 2003.
 Close to 300 Fellows representing 24 states have completed the program and came from vice-president, dean, and director administrative levels and from a cross-section of community colleges across the country.
-Currently, 18 of the 61 Latino community college presidents in the country are NCCHC Fellows.

-The Council continues its efforts to develop leaders for the challenges that lie ahead in higher education by offering the Leadership Fellows Program in collaboration with the College of Education at San Diego State University.
-The Leadership Fellows Program will launch another class of fellows in June 2022.
+The Council continues its efforts to develop leaders for the challenges that lie ahead in higher education by offering the Leadership Fellows Program in collaboration with Arizona State University.
+The Leadership Fellows Program will launch another class of fellows in September 2024.
+Applications will open in January 2024.

 About the Program